A lightweight container used behind the scenes by

 the

-instead of on the
+contentPane instead of on the

-Note: The default layout manager for the contentPane
+Note: The default layout manager for the contentPane is

-manager.
+a BorderLayout manager.
 However, the JRootPane

-uses a custom LayoutManager
+uses a custom LayoutManager.

 So, when you want to change the layout manager for the components you added

-, be sure to use code like this:
+to a JRootPane, be sure to use code like this:

 rootPane.getContentPane().setLayout(new BoxLayout());